We Need Your Support!

 You’ll rarely find Rafiki tavern not buzzing with the cheer and laughter of patrons and tourists alike.
 While visiting, make sure to try some homemade raki or tsipouro, a plate of fried local cheese, pork chops, and excellent pork stew.

-Rafiki tavern is one of the very few places in the area to organize so many weekly events.
+Rafiki tavern is one of the few places in the area to organize many weekly events.
 Art exhibitions, DJ sets, live concerts, and block parties, there’s always something special taking place here.

 Rumour has it that the first owner of this place had so many canary birds in the tavern that the whole neighborhood could hear exactly what time it opened every day.

-Originally founded in the early ’30s, Canaria tavern has undoubtedly withstood the test of time and it still is a very popular spot.
+Originally founded in the early ’30s, Canaria tavern has undoubtedly withstood the test of time and is still a very popular spot.

 You won’t find a long menu of high gastronomy or top-shelf drinks here, but you’ll definitely enjoy every single bite of your meal.